ardatan/graphql-tools/.changeset/polite-pianos-press.md

 '@graphql-tools/executor': patch
 ---

-Handle errors thrown from "subscriber"
+Handle errors thrown from the field subscriber